-We respect the privacy of VinPit users, so you can be assured that your Ford VIN lookup will remain private.
-Nobody else will ever know you looked up a certain Ford VIN.
+We respect the privacy of VinPit users, so be assured that your search will remain private.
+Nobody else will ever know you ran a Ford VIN check.

 Getting a Ford product is a brilliant idea, isn’t it?
-This is because you’re “buying American” and lending support to American brands.
+You’re “buying American” and lending support to American brands.

-But you shouldn’t allow anyone to exploit your love for American-made products by selling you a bad Ford.
+But don't allow anyone to exploit your love for American-made products by selling you a bad vehicle, like a Ford.
 Stay ahead by getting reliable vehicle information by using our Ford VIN decoder.

-You can go ahead and get a comprehensive vehicle history report and license plate lookup for your Ford.
-That way, you will know every crucial detail about a Ford and make an informed choice about buying it.
+You can get a comprehensive vehicle history report for your Ford, know every crucial detail, and make an informed choice about buying it.